fujiokayu/RwSpreadSheet/README.md

     # __init__
     spreadsheet = RwSpreadsheet(doc_id, json_path)

-    # if you want, you can change worksheet by name.
+    # if you want, you can change active worksheet by name.
 Default is first sheet.
     # spreadsheet.set_sheet("other_sheet")

     # append row